puppetlabs-toy-chest/puppetlabs-mco_rpc/README.md

 This is a pre `1.0.0` release and future versions may have breaking changes.
 This relies on the Puppet agent packaged ruby and the MCO gem to run.

+## Known Issues
+Puppet Enterprise 2018.1 is the last release to support MCollective.
+While PE 2018.1 remains supported, Puppet will continue to address security issues for MCollective.
+Feature development has been discontinued.
+Future releases of PE will not include MCollective.
+For more information, see the [Puppet Enterprise support lifecycle](https://puppet.com/misc/puppet-enterprise-lifecycle).

+If you use `mco` commands to call agents, set up the puppetlabs/mco_rpc module and create individual Puppet tasks to replace each command that you use.

+### Run MCollective RPC agents through Puppet tasks

+1. To use the puppetlabs/mco_rpc module, add this declaration to your Puppetfile:
+    ```
+    mod 'puppetlabs-mco_rpc', '0.1.0'
+    ```
+2. In the PE console, run a task instead of using the mco command.
+For example, if you use the command `mco puppet disable` replace it with the following Puppet task:

+  a.
+In the Run section, click **Task**.

+  b.
+In the Task field, select **mco_rpc**.

+  c.
+Add the agent parameter and assign it a value of **puppet**.

+  d.
+Add the action parameter and assign it a value of **disable**.

+3. In the Inventory list, select the targets for the task.
+4. Click **Run job**.